-Infinity Infusion Nursing LLC - In October 2021, pursuant to the equity purchase agreement dated October 1, 2021, the Company completed the 100% acquisition of the equity interest in Infinity Infusion LLC ("Infinity") for a purchase price, net of cash acquired of \$59.6 million, which is comprised of a \$50.0 million cash payment, two contingent \$5.0 million payments (included as a non-cash change in other noncurrent assets and liabilities within the consolidated statements of cash flows), and \$(.4) million of other purchase price adjustments.
+Infinity Infusion Nursing LLC - In October 2021, pursuant to the equity purchase agreement dated October 1, 2021, the Company completed the 100% acquisition of the equity interest in Infinity Infusion LLC ("Infinity") for a purchase price, net of cash acquired of \$59.6 million, which is comprised of a \$50.0 million cash payment, two contingent \$5.0 million payments (included as a non-cash change in other noncurrent assets and liabilities within the consolidated statements of cash flows), and \$(0.4) million of other purchase price adjustments.

 The allocation of the purchase price of Infinity was accounted for as a business combination in accordance with ASC Topic 805, Business Combinations, with the total purchase price being allocated to the assets and liabilities acquired based on the relative fair value of each asset and liability.
-The following is a preliminary estimate of the allocation of the consideration transferred, open for accounts receivable and accounts payable, to acquired identifiable assets and assumed liabilities, net of cash acquired, as of December 31, 2021 (in thousands):
+The Company has finalized the purchase price allocation of the acquisition and no purchase accounting adjustments were made.
+The following is an allocation of acquired identifiable assets and assumed liabilities, net of cash acquired, as of December 31, 2022 (in thousands):

-A Imount
+Amount

 Accounts receivable \$ 2,219

 Intangible assets 25,400

 Accounts payable and other assumed liabilities (539)

 Fair value identifiable assets and liabilities 27,080

 Goodwill (1) 32,524

 Cash acquired 1,426

-Purchase Price 61,030
+Purchase price 61,030

 Less: cash acquired (1,426)

-Purchase price, net of cash acquired 59,604
+Purchase price, net of cash acquired \$ 59,604